 Asset allocation can be the most important investment decision

-Studies have shown asset allocation is often a crucial determinant of portfolio performance.
-The other factors shown in the chart below have proven to have much less impact on the variability of returns over time.
+Studies (including our own) have shown asset allocation is often a crucial determinant of portfolio performance.
+The other factors shown in the chart below have historically had less impact on the variability of returns over time.
 While tactical asset allocation has a six- to 18-month time horizon, strategic asset allocation has a much longer horizon covering multiple market cycles.
 Strategic allocation, therefore, deserves considerable focus and effort.

 Tactical asset allocation: Making of short-term adjustments to asset-class weights based on shorter-term expected relative performance.